-With the Pole Vault Swing-Up Rack the coach has the leverage to push or hold the vaulters shoulders forward for multiple reps and sets.
-With the PVSUR the coach can push and hold the vaulter and a lesser angle making it easier for the vaulter to swing up if they don't have the strength, then give less push as the vaulter gains strength.
-FOR ADVANCED POLE VAULTERS with the PVSUR the coach can hold the shoulders just in front of the bar creating resistance the entire swing up.
-With the PVSUR unlike other inverting exercises and apparatus the vaulter can stay in the same position as in the pole vault (shoulders in front of the top hand).
+With the Pole Vault Swing-Up Rack the coach has the leverage to push or hold the vaulters shoulders forward for multiple reps and sets WITHOUT TOUCHING THE ATHLETE!
+With the #swinguprack the coach can spot/assist the vaulter by pushing the Rack to make it easier for the vaulter to swing up if they don't have the strength, then give less push as the vaulter gains strength.
+FOR ADVANCED POLE VAULTERS with the @swinguprack the coach can hold the shoulders just in front of the bar creating resistance the entire swing up.
+With the #swinguprack unlike other inverting exercises and apparatus the vaulter can stay in the same position as in the pole vault (shoulders in front of the top hand).
 See photo comparison

 Instagram use #swinguprack to see videos of clubs and schools around the USA using the Pole Vault Swing-Up Rack

 A forum to discuss everything to do with pole vaulting equipment: poles, pits, spikes, etc.

 First unread post • 1 post • Page 1 of 1

 Users browsing this forum: No registered users and 13 guests